freneticmonkey/migrate/CLI.md

 > ### rollback
   Allows for a rollback migration to be created

-> ### force-sandbox
-  Immediately apply the new migration to the target database.
-Will only function in the sandbox environment.

 ## exec
 Migrations created by the **create** are executed by this subcommand.
 Migrations are identified by an id.
 The *dryrun* flag ensures that the migration is only tested and not applied to the target database.